Invadermonky/OreStagesReStaged/README.md

 This project is sponsored by Nodecraft.
 Use code [Darkhax](https://nodecraft.com/r/darkhax) for 30% off your first month of service!

 ## Setup
-This mod uses CraftTweaker for configuration.
+This mod uses CraftTweaker or GroovyScript for configuration.

 ## What happens when staged?
 If a player does not have the right stage for the block